NilAtabey/NilAtabey/README.md

 # 💫 About Me:
 Hi!
 My name is Nil, I'm a third-year Computer Science and Artificial Intelligence student.
-This is my GitHub repository where I share projects and exercises I have solved.
+This is my GitHub repository where I share projects and occasionally exercises I have solved.

 ## 🌐 Socials: